-As part of their studies in the Bachelor of Knowledge Integration program at the University of Waterloo, students enroll in the four-part Museum Course: the series of INTEG 230, INTEG 320 and INTEG 321.
+As part of their studies in the Bachelor of Knowledge Integration program at the University of Waterloo, students enroll in the three-part Museum Course: the series of INTEG 230, INTEG 320 and INTEG 321.

 Students use a field trip to a museum-rich city in Europe to immerse themselves in museums and culture, honing their observational skills in a new environment.
 On their return, they spend seven months combining what they found with what they’ve learned in museum-focused design courses.